otacke/yalw/readme.txt

 == Upgrade Notice ==

+= 0.16 =
+Upgrade if you use PHP prior to version 5.5.

 = 0.15 =
 Upgrade if you need an individual message for emails sent to users for resetting a password.